Sean Spicer Swats CNN On Russian Collusion Report: More Evidence CNN Colluded With Hillary Clinton

 “There’s probably more evidence that CNN colluded with the Clinton campaign to give her questions than the Trump campaign gave any kind of collusion,” Spicer snarked at today’s press briefing, when asked about that report.
 Obviously prepared for the question, Spicer also read a portion of CNN’s report.

-Spicer’s reference was to the revelation that then CNN-commentator Donna Brazile had given a question CNN intended to ask Clinton during a Dem town-hall broadcast, to Camp Clinton.
-Ironically, that reveal was among the bits of damaging information about Clinton that was leaked via Wikileaks.
+Spicer’s reference was to the revelation that then CNN-commentator Donna Brazile had given a question to Camp Clinton that CNN intended to ask during a Dem town-hall broadcast.
+Ironically, that reveal was among the bits of damaging information about Clinton that was revealed via Wikileaks.
 CNN ended its relationship with Brazile in the wake of that leak.

 No Comments